 Universal access also promotes other forms of resilience.
 To see this point, start with the fact that loneliness and social isolation are harmful to mental and physical health.
 This observation leads naturally to the conjecture that social distancing during the pandemic had negative health effects for many Americans.
 It also raises the question of whether internet access alleviates the harmful health effects of social distancing.
 In this regard, we find that subjective well-being increases with internet access quality during the pandemic conditional on work status, working arrangements, and a battery of other controls.
-While we do not estimate causal effects of loneliness and social isolation in a time of pervasive social distancing, and that better access does so to a greater extent.
+While we do not estimate causal effects on well-being, our evidence suggests that home internet access mitigates the negative health effects of loneliness and social isolation in a time of pervasive social distancing, and that better access does so to a greater extent.